 From time to time, CAPT members ask who are the "CAPT consultants" that are often mentioned in various CAPT communications.
-The consultants are with Lyles, Wiesmann, Pizzotti & Associates, Inc. (LWP), CAPT’s principal consulting firm, and Tribuiano and Yamada, LLP (TY).
+The consultants are with Lyles, Wiesmann, Pizzotti & Associates, Inc. (LWP).
 Based in Sacramento, CA, LWP is an association and legislative consulting firm.
-The TY law firm, based in El Dorado Hills, specializes in labor, injury and employment law.

 The services that are provided include contract negotiations; advocacy of CAPT's issues before the State Legislature and various state agencies; representation of individual Psych Techs in grievances, disciplinary action appeals and before the state licensing board and Department of Health Services; publications, website, e-mail forum and news media relations; research on professional issues; and policy guidance to CAPT's elected leaders.

 Western, Murch & Associates, CAPT’s original consulting firm, was created in 1985 by labor union veterans Dan Western and Ken Murch.
 Western and Murch were contacted by Psych Techs who wanted to break away from their existing union and start their own.
 As a result, CAPT was born.

 When Western retired in 2003, Steve Bassoff took his place as Murch's partner, and the firm was renamed Murch, Bassoff & Associates, Inc. Murch led MB&A until 2012, the year he retired.
 In like manner, Bassoff led MB&A until June 2016, the year he retired.
 That’s when three of the remaining MB&A consultants formed LWP.